 Rhythmic strokes that skim or flow over extended portions of the body in smooth succession to enhance venous and lymphatic flow.
 When done with deeper pressure, it is commonly referred to as stripping.

 Feather or Aura Stroking

-Super light or non-contact strokes that affect just the nerves or energy fields around the body and which are used to elicit a sedative response that is perfect for both the beginning and ending of a massage session.
+Super light or non-contact strokes, sometimes referred to as feathering, that affect just the nerves or energy fields around the body and which are used to elicit a sedative response that is perfect for both the beginning and ending of a massage session.

 Kneading or Petrissage

 In which the skin and muscle tissues are squeezed, lifted, and rolled in a kneading fashion to reach deeper tissues with firm pressure for the purpose of stretching muscles and creating deep relaxation.

 Superficial strokes that create heat and energy in the skin and upper muscle tissue which increases circulation and healing.
 This can be accomplished either by the stretching of cross-fiber work, through circular movements, rhythmic compression with a pumping action, vigorous shaking, or vibration.

 Alternating manipulations that are gentle, quick, and striking, such as tapping, cupping, chopping, and pounding movements that bring a healthy glow to the skin and tone the dense, underlying muscles through stimulation.